YOUR CITY NEEDS YOU — A Strong Towns Chicago Zine

 Chicago is waiting.

 Pick ONE thing from this zine.
 Do it this week.
 Then come back and pick another.
-That's how movements are built — one person, one action at a time.
+You'll be surprised how quickly momentum builds!

 Strong Towns Chicago Linktree QR Code